 - A substantial range of previous work experience is crucial.
 Not only will this give you first-hand experience to draw on when answering competency-based questions, but you'll be able to get a feel for what a career in social care is like and whether it's something you'd like to pursue.
 Due to the sensitive nature of the role, it may be difficult to find experience through work placements or volunteering - any experience of working with children, adults or vulnerable people will serve as an advantage.

 - Use resources available to you to prepare.
 If you know anyone employed in the social care sector, now's the time to ask them for advice.
 Maureen recommends the British Association of Social Work (BASW) and visiting university social work department websites for further guidance.
-To learn more about what's involved in the profession, see social worker.
+To learn more about what's involved in the profession, see the social worker job profile.

 - As with any interview, make sure you're dressed smartly, arrive on time and have brought the required documentation with you, which will be specified prior to the interview.
 These are all contributing factors to the first impression you give.